 Melbourne University Racing

-Melbourne University Racing brings together a diverse cohort of students to design, build and race a Combustion and an Electric race car, every year - from scratch.
+Melbourne University Racing brings together a diverse cohort of students to design, build and race an electric race car every year— from scratch.

-The team consists of over 100 engineers, ranging in experience from first-year Undergraduates to final year Master's students.
+The team consists of over 60 members, ranging in experience from first-year Undergraduates to final year Master's students across all faculties in the university.
 We are the biggest student engineering team at the university and compete against other universities around the world in Formula SAE.

 -